Robomarti/Tietokantasovellus/README.md

 - Users have profile pages where all their published recipes are shown.

+- Users can search for other users' profiles using their usernames as search words.

 - Users can send messages to each other through their profile pages.

 - All public recipes are shown on the main page.